 OIn dusty areas, the element should be replaced more frequently than the recommended interval.
 OAfter riding through rain or on muddily roads, the element should be replaced immediately.

 If dirt or dust is allowed to pass through into the carburetor, the throttle may become stuck, possibly causing accident.
+Replace the air cleaner element according to the maintenance chart.

-Right Side Cover (see Side Cover Removal in the Frame chapter)
+Right Side Cover (see Side Cover Removal in the Frame chapter) Screw [A] Air Cleaner Cap [B]

-Screw [A]

-Air Cleaner Cap [B]

-Wing Bolt [A] Air Cleaner Element [B]

-Stuff pieces of lint-free, clean cloth into the air cleaner housing to keep dirt out of the carburetor and engine.
+- Remove: Wing Bolt [A] Air Cleaner Element [B] - Stuff pieces of lint-free, clean cloth into the air cleaner housing to keep dirt out of the carburetor and engine.